Do you realize that when you get on your knees to pray you are actually going into battle? Ephesians 6:12 tells us:

 Let us closely examine the closing section of Paul’s address to the church at Ephesus to learn how to increase our effectiveness in prayer.
 The passage is found in Ephesians 6:18:

-“With all prayer and petition pray at all times in the Spirit, and with this in view, be on the alert with all perseverance and petition for all the saints.”
+With all prayer and petition pray at all times in the Spirit, and with this in view, be on the alert with all perseverance and petition for all the saints.

 In this closing section of Paul’s letter to the believers in Ephesus, he reveals the purpose for believers to remain in the world after they have been saved.
-In that specific regard, 2 Timothy 2:4 adds and makes it extremely clear that all believers have been called by Him to be His soldiers in the theatre of spiritual battle post salvation in Christ, prior to going home to be with Him.
+In that specific regard, 2 Timothy 2:4 adds and makes it extremely clear that all believers have been called by Him to be His soldiers in the theatre of spiritual battle post-salvation in Christ, prior to going home to be with Him.
 Paul states to Timothy in this regard:

-“No soldier in active service entangles himself in the affairs of everyday life, so that he may please the one who enlisted him as a soldier.”
+No soldier in active service entangles himself in the affairs of everyday life, so that he may please the one who enlisted him as a soldier.

 After being saved by God and His grace, we are to soldier on in this world for Him.
 In the book of Philippians, Paul reserves the term soldier as the highest moniker of distinction which he uses to describe another believer.
-In the ascensive progression of Philippians 2:25, Paul states regarding his beloved friend Epaphroditus: my brother, and fellow worker and fellow soldier.
+In the ascensive progression of Philippians 2:25, Paul states regarding his beloved friend Epaphroditus: my brother and fellow worker and fellow soldier.
 This climactic title in Paul’s way of thinking is to call him a fellow soldier for the sake of the gospel.
-There are brothers and fellow workers in ministry, but there are few he deems as a fellow soldier.
+There are brothers and fellow workers in ministry, but he deems few as a fellow soldier.

-“Finally, be strong in the Lord and in the strength of His might.
+Finally, be strong in the Lord and in the strength of His might.
 Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
-Therefore take up the full armor of God.”
+Therefore take up the full armor of God… (vv.
+10–13).

-Herein Paul identifies the main aspects of the believer’s battle armament in the spiritual war that he has been enlisted to fight in by Him as a fellow soldier.
+Herein Paul identifies the main aspects of the believer’s battle armament in the spiritual war that he has been enlisted to fight in by Him as fellow soldier.
 Distilled from this familiar passage (verses 11 to 17 that I have not listed due to length) are the following specifics of the fellow soldier’s spiritual armament for this battle:

 A. TRUTH: The effective spiritual warrior will be grounded, living, and characterized by truth (without personal hypocrisy) stemming from…

 All are marks of an effective fellow soldier.
 Elsewhere such men and women of God are referred to with different metaphoric, picturesque, and communicative language.
 Note such in 2 Corinthians 5:20:

-“Therefore, we are ambassadors for Christ, as though God were making an appeal through us.…
+Therefore, we are ambassadors for Christ, as though God were making an appeal through us.…

 God determines fellow soldiers to remain in the world after saving them to make an appeal through them to the world as His ambassadors!